spencertipping/tau/doc/pi.md

 ```

-### Tuple/map accessors
-I'd like for tuple and map lookups to use overlapping grammars, which is possible if we dual-parse each η expression into separate functions, one for tuples and one for maps.
-The function is selected based on input type.

-This means `(ac` parses into two different expressions:

-+ `(η[0], η[2])` when η is a tuple
-+ `(η["ac"])` when η is a map

-In this case `π«` precludes the map interpretation because it forces the input to be a tuple.
-(Or does it?
-We can append map k/vs too.)
-But in general, expressions can have multiple meanings depending on the values they're applied to; and each such interpretation has a separate parse.
-A failed parse means that the expression can't be applied to that type.

-**NOTE:** this mechanism requires each sub-grammar to be delineated on the same endpoint; all η-type variant parses must agree about where the π expression ends.

-We can use upper/lower case to delineate map keys too.
-If we assume all map keys are canonically lowercase, then `abcDef` means `η["abc"]["def"]`.

 ### Variables
 I don't think variables will be common; ideally we can refer to everything by value and not store quantities.
 But we can allocate `:` to assign vars.